freeCodeCamp/freeCodeCamp/guide/english/html/attributes/input-type-attribute/index.md

 ```

 ### submit
 Displays the submit button.
-The text which should be displayed in the button is in value attribute.
-After clicking on the button, the HTML does the validation and if it passes, the form is submitted.
+The text which should be displayed in the button is in the value attribute.
+After clicking on the button, HTML validation is performed and if it passes, the form is submitted.

 ```html
     <form>